Idimma

 Idimma is a youth-led mental health not-for-profit organization based in Nigeria.
 We are working towards bridging the inequality in access to mental health care in Nigeria.
 We do this by training lay counsellors who carry out interventions within their communities.
 Our approach also integrates a wholesome approach that factors in social needs like food, shelter, and economic empowerment in addressing access to mental healthcare.

-Idimma is affiliated to The Sunshine Series- Mind Wellness Ltd, a company that provides Psychological services within and outside Nigeria.
+Idimma is affiliated to The Sunshine Series, a social enterprise that provides mental healthcare in grassroots communities.
 Click here to find out more.

 We train them in basic counselling skills so they can be empathetic, non-judgmental, active listeners.
 These counselling skills include; questioning skills, active listening, attending skills, and ethics in counselling.